-Note that when $\varepsilon = 1$ or Da = 0 the propagation constant, equation (28) is reduced to those obtained by Peat [15] for the case of a pure plain medium.
-It
+Note that when $\varepsilon = 1$ or Da = 0 the propagation constant, equation (23) is reduced to those obtained by Peat [5] for the case of a pure plain medium.
+It is important also to note that the \overline{M} number will reflect the effect of steady flow on the acoustic problem under consideration; the case of $\overline{M} = 0$ corresponds to the absence of mean flow velocity and to the acoustic problem in a stationary porous media.

-4. Results and Discussion
+4 Results and Discussion

-Comparison of variational solution with exact solution as given by Peat [5] in the limits of plain medium for $\varepsilon = 1$ and Da = 0 are shown in table.
-1. Figure.1 is a plot of the modulus of wave attenuation per unit distance, Γ' and phase shift $|\Gamma''|$ for varying wave Mach numbers shear number and and for $Da = 10, C_s^ = 0.1, \varepsilon = 0.8$ $\overline{M} = 0, 0.1, 0.2, 0.3$ and $k = 0.15\pi$.
-It is clear that as the Mach number is increased the attenuation is decreased and the phase velocities are increased for the forward waves, while as the Mach number is increased both the attenuation and phase velocities are increased for the backward sound waves; this is due to collision effects of the forward sound waves and favorable vertical velocity effects in more damping of the backward sound waves.
-Figure .2 shows the effect of increasing Darcy numbers Da = 0, 0.1, 1, 5, 10 for $\overline{M} = 0.1, C_s^ = 0.1$ $\varepsilon = 0.8$ and $k = 0.15\pi$, it is clear that as the Darcy number is increased the attenuation and phase velocities for both the forward and backward sound waves; this is due to favorable effects of the solid matrix in damping sound waves.
-Figure .3 shows the effect of porosity $\varepsilon = 0.5, 0.6, 0.7, 0.8, 0.9$ on attenuation and phase velocities for selected values of $Da = 10, C{\star}^ = 0.1$ $\overline{M} = 0.1$ and $k = 0.15\pi$, it is found that the increasing of porosity decreases the attenuation and phase velocities for both the forward and backward waves; this is due to the small effect of the solid matrix as moving toward the plain media limit.
-Figure .4 shows the effect of Forchheiemr term $C_s^ = 0.1, 1, 5, 10$ on attenuation and phase velocities for $Da = 10, \varepsilon = 0.8, \overline{M} = 0.1$ and $k = 0.15\pi$, it is found that as the Forchheimer term is increased the attenuation and phase velocities are increased for the forward and backward sound waves: this is due to favorable damping effects of the fluid inside the large used pores of the solid matrix.
-Finally figure.
-5 shows the effect of increasing $k = 0.05\pi, 0.5\pi, 0.1\pi$ $,0.2\pi,0.3\pi,0.5\pi$ on the attenuation and phase velocities for $Da = 10, \varepsilon = 0.8, \overline{M} = 0.3$ and $C_s^ = 10$, it is found that as the reduced frequency is increased the attenuation is increased and the phase velocities are decreased for the forward sound waves and both the attenuation and phase velocities are decreased for the backward sound waves; this is due to higher frequency of the impacted sound waves on the solid matrix, it is important to note that the same effect is noticed for sound waves propagated in a plain medium.
+Comparison of variational solution with exact solution as given by Peat [5] in the limits of plain medium for $\varepsilon = 1$ and Da = 0 is shown in Table 1.
+The table shows a good agreement between present results and Peat's results for both attenuation and phase shift.

+Figure 1 is a plot of the modulus of wave attenuation per unit distance, Γ' , and phase shift, $|\Gamma''|$, for varying shear wave number, Mach number, and for Da = 10, $C_s^ = 0.1$, $\varepsilon = 0.8$ and $k = 0.15\pi$.
+It is clear that as the Mach number is increased the attenuation is decreased and the phase velocities are increased for the forward waves, whereas both the attenuation and phase velocities for the backward sound waves increased; this result is due to the collision effects of the forward sound waves and favorable vertical velocity effects which results in more damping of the backward sound waves.
+For shear wavenumber less than one and the limit of zero steady flow, the attenuation of the forward and backward waves decreased rapidly and reached a constant plateau.

+Figure 2 shows the effect of increasing Darcy numbers Da = 0, 0.1, 1, 5, 10 for $\overline{M} = 0.1, C_s^ = 0.1$, it is clear that as the Darcy number is increased the attenuation and phase velocities for both the forward and backward sound waves decreased; this is due to favorable effects of the solid matrix in damping sound waves.

+Figure 3 shows the effect of porosity on attenuation and phase velocities for selected values of $Da = 10, C_s^ = 0.1, \overline{M} = 0.1$ and $k = 0.15\pi$, it is shown that increasing the porosity decreases the attenuation and phase velocities for both the forward and backward waves; this is due to the small effect of the solid matrix as moving toward the plain media limit.
+Figure 4 shows the effect of Forchheimer term $C{}^{} = 0.1, 1, 5, 10$ on attenuation and phase velocities for selected values of Darcy number and reduced frequency, it is found that as the Forchheimer term is increased the attenuation and phase velocities are increased for the forward and backward sound waves; this is due to favorable damping effects of the fluid inside the large pores of the solid matrix.
+Finally, Figure 5 shows the effect of increasing reduced frequency parameter on the attenuation and phase velocities for Darcy number of 10, porosity of 0.8, and Mach number of 0.1, it is found that as the reduced frequency is increased, the attenuation is increased and the phase velocities are decreased for the forward sound waves, whereas both the attenuation and phase velocities are decreased for the backward sound waves; this is could be attributed to the higher frequency of the impacted sound waves on the solid matrix.
+It is important to note that the same behavior is noticed for sound waves propagated in a plain medium.